 Nothing like a good quiz to get a bunch of bird-geeks up and about.
 That was the experience of helping with putting together a quiz on birds.
 In the days of eBird of course, it becomes easier to come up with bird trivia from a given location (first photographic record on eBird of the Jerdon’s…… Continue reading Quizzing in the days of eBird

 Can we ever know what it is like to be a bird?
 As poetic as the question may appear to be, it’s fascinating how the question has captured the attention of a bunch of scientists, artists and other professionals ranging from neurosurgeons, ecologists, physiologists to bird illustrators and medieval travellers.
 The fascination with bird flight is…… Continue reading What is it like to be a bird?

+If you came for the checklist of birds of BR Hills, directly scroll to end of this post.
 My journey with the Biligirirangaswamy temple hills (BR Hills) is an old one.
 It was during my medical school days, nearly 15 years back that I first went to the hills on a then trendy Yamaha RX 100…… Continue reading Birds of BR Hills

 I just came across a recent book on Indian mammals.
 Congratulations to the authors (M. S. Pradhan, S. S. Talmale), both from the prestigious Zoological Survey of India.
 I, for one would have bought it, if not for its fairly expensive pricing.
 It is priced at 4500.
 I hope, that by now, the authors have…… Continue reading Afrindian Mammals